microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/microk8s/local_microk8s/_index.md

   ![](./04.png)

-* Upon completion, you will have your MicroK8s cluster connected as a new Azure Arc Kubernetes cluster resource in a new Resource Group.
+* Upon completion, you will have your MicroK8s cluster connected as a new Azure Arc Kubernetes cluster resource in a new resource group.

   ![](./05.png)